Truck Accidents Caused by the Negligent Hiring of Unqualified Truck Drivers

-Proven Success – Our firm has secured millions in record-breaking verdicts and settlements.
+- Proven Success – Our firm has secured millions in record-breaking verdicts and settlements.

 Employer’s Duty to Reasonable & Safe Hiring Practices

 As a result, Tennessee law does not only hold the driver responsible—the company may also be at fault.
 Discovering employer negligence is an important part of our work.
 If the driver who caused your injury or loss had a known record of reckless or unsafe driving, the employer is considered culpable in that driver’s actions.
 We make sure that every responsible party is subjected to the law for the sake of you, your loved ones, and every other driver on the road.